 Additional care must be taken in disproportionate fee splitting arrangements.
 Disproportionate arrangements require that all attorneys involved accept joint responsibility.
 According to the State Bar of Arizona Ethics Committee, “Joint responsibility requires, at the least, that the referring attorney accept vicarious liability for any malpractice that occurs in the representation.”
 In sum, lawyers should take great care when deciding to split fees disproportionately and keep a close eye on the case as it proceeds.

 It’s true that traditional referral fees are prohibited by Rule 7.2.
 Lawyers cannot simply collect payment for sending clients to other lawyers.
 However, Arizona rules do not have a blanket prohibition on fee splitting.
 To the contrary, Rule 1.5 allows for fee splitting arrangements to be made between attorneys of separate firms.
 Further, arrangements that comply with Rule 1.5 do not run afoul of Rule 7.2.

-At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their and their loved one’s personal injuries in the Phoenix area.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients on fee splitting in Arizona and obtain compensation for their and their loved one’s personal injuries in the Phoenix area.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.

-If you or a loved one needs representation in a personal injury case, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
+If you or a loved one needs representation in a personal injury case or fee splitting in Arizona, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.